top of page

 If Serafina is your Galadriel, Lee ought to be your Legolas.

-Lee offers the same opportunities to come across strongly that Legolas does.
+Lee is the kind of character in the kind of position that offers the same opportunities to come across strongly that Legolas does.
 E.g. he's got existing relationships with a character we already think is awesome (Aragorn/Iorek) so their coolness confers coolness upon him.
 He's extremely competent generally and is a sharp-shooter.
 Chuck in handsome soulfulness and you've got a Legolas on your hands.

 But as ever while the script has failings, it's still a shame that the visual direction doubles down or misses where flair and instinct for story on the part of the other chief creative forces could have turned things around.